ramesh-927/Python-DS/Kubernetes-InterivewQuestions/interview-question.markdown

 7. Headless: Enables direct pod access for stateful apps (e.g., databases).
 8. Ingress – manages HTTP/HTTPS routing to services with advanced rules like TLS termination.
 9. Network Policies – define firewall-like rules to control pod-to-pod or pod-to-service traffi

+9Q: Imagine you have multiple tenant servers and need to schedule two pods on them.
+How would you implement this, and what’s your approach?

+A:
+In a multi-tenant Kubernetes environment, scheduling pods requires careful isolation and fairness.I would start by using Namespaces to logically isolate tenants and apply ResourceQuotas and LimitRanges to ensure fair CPU/memory allocation.
+For scheduling the two pods on specific tenant servers, I would use:
+1. Node selectors / node affinity to place pods on designated tenant nodes:Use node affinity rules to target specific servers.
+For example, label servers with tenant=tenant1 and tenant=tenant2, then apply pod specs
+2. Taints and Tolerations: If servers are dedicated to tenants, apply taints (e.g., kubectl taint nodes server1 tenant=tenant1:NoSchedule) and add tolerations to pod specs to allow scheduling only on matching servers.to ensure only the intended pods run on those tenant servers.
+3. Resource Requests/Limits: Define CPU/memory requests and limits to ensure balanced resource allocation, preventing one pod from overloading a server
+4. Scheduler Configuration: Use the default Kubernetes scheduler or a custom scheduler for advanced multi-tenancy, ensuring pods are placed based on tenant-specific policies.
+5. Monitoring: Use kubectl describe node or Prometheus to verify pod placement and resource usage post-scheduling